-Bullying and unreasonable behaviour breaches this policy and also the GPT Group's Work Health and Safety policy which provides that all workers must take reasonable care for the health and safety of their co-workers at GPT.
+Bullying and unreasonable behaviour breaches this policy and also GPT's Work Health and Safety policy which provides that all workers must take reasonable care for the health and safety of their co-workers at GPT.

 Bullying can also amount to stalking, which is a criminal offence reportable to police.